 STEAM Book Club

-Kids ages 8 through 12 are invited to a special STEAM (Science, Technology, Math, Art, and Science)-themed book club!
+Kids ages 8 through 12 are invited to a special STEAM (Science, Technology, Engineering, Art, and Math)-themed book club!

 YA Book Club

 Children ages 9-12 are welcome to join our Tween Book Club offered twice a month.
 Registration is required.
 You're welcome to bring suggestions for future books to read together!
 Check our calendar for upcoming book club dates!